radiantlogic-v8/documentation-new/documentation/logging-and-troubleshooting-guide/02-control-panels-and-configuration-tools.md

 -	web.access.file.archive.scan.glob -  the regex (glob style) to match to select which files to delete

+-->

 ### Custom Settings

-More fine-grained configuration log settings related to the Main and Server Control Panels can be managed from the Main Control Panel -> ZooKeeper tab (requires [Expert Mode](01-overview#expert-mode)).
+More fine-grained configuration log settings related to the Main and Server Control Panels can be managed from the Main Control Panel > ZooKeeper tab (requires [Expert Mode](01-overview#expert-mode)).
 Navigate to radiantone/v1/cluster/config/logging/log4j2-control-panel.json.
-Click the Edit Mode button to modify the settings.
+Click Edit Mode to modify the settings.
 Generally, these advanced settings should only be changed if advised by Radiant Logic.

 ![An image showing ](Media/Image2.3.jpg)

-Figure 2.
-3: Log4J Settings Applicable to the Main and Server Control Panels
+Figure 3: Log4J Settings Applicable to the Main and Server Control Panels

 ## Server Control Panel - Cluster Monitor

 A special storage mounted at cn=clustermonitor is used to store historical information about the RadiantOne service’s statistics including CPU usage, memory usage, disk space, disk latency, and connection usage.
-This historical information is used to populate the graphs shown on the Server Control Panel -> Dashboard tab.
+This historical information is used to populate the graphs shown on the Server Control Panel > Dashboard tab.
 An example is shown below.

 ![An image showing ](Media/Image2.4.jpg)

-Figure 2.
-4: Server Control Panel > Dashboard tab
+Figure 4: Server Control Panel > Dashboard tab

 The cluster monitor store is configurable from Main Control Panel > Settings > Logs > Clustermonitor.
 You can enable/disable the store from here and indicate a max age for the entries to prevent the contents from growing too large.

-Note – if you disable the cluster monitor store, no graphs display on the Server Control Panel -> Dashboard tab.
+>[!note] if you disable the cluster monitor store, no graphs display on the Server Control Panel > Dashboard tab.

 ![An image showing ](Media/Image2.5.jpg)

-Figure 2.5: Cluster Monitor Log Settings
+Figure 5: Cluster Monitor Log Settings

 ## Context Builder